SiaFoundation/mux/spec_v2.md

 - The keepalive ID is 0, not 1
 - The shared secret is hashed before use
 - Encryption is per-packet, not per-frame
+- Nonces are sequential and implicit, not random and explicit
 - Support for "covert frames" was added